 If you have a crochet pattern from the US, this is the stitch they are referring to when you see dc in the instructions.

 If you are new to learning to crochet, read my article on how to crochet for beginners to get an overview.

-Start with a slip stitch and make a chain (ch) of your desired length then do 3 extra stitches.
+- Start with a slip knot and make a chain (ch) of your desired length then do 3 extra stitches.
 For example, if you do 23 stitches - 20 of these stitches form your foundation chain, the other 3 are your turning stitches.

 Tip: A double crochet stitch is the same height as 3 chain stitches.

 Step 2 - Yarn Over